 Education and Formal Training

-Dr. Hersh holds a Ph.D. in Clinical Psychology from The University of North Carolina at Chapel Hill, with a specialization in child and family clinical psychology.
-He is a licensed clinical psychologist and health service provider in the Commonwealth of Massachusetts with a private practice in the Cambridge and Somerville communities in the larger Boston metro area.
-Prior to his current private practice, Dr. Hersh completed two specialized post-doctoral training experiences through Children’s Hospital Boston/Harvard Medical School and Boston University’s Center for Anxiety and Related Disorders.
+Dr. Hersh is a licensed clinical psychologist and holds a Ph.D. in Clinical Psychology from The University of North Carolina at Chapel Hill, with a specialization in child and family clinical psychology.
+He is also a diplomate in Comprehensive Energy Psychology, certified through the Association for Comprehensive Energy Psychology.
+Dr. Hersh is also a certified Koru Mindfulness teacher with Harvard University’s Center for Wellness and Health Promotion and received training through the Center for Koru Mindfulness affiliated with Duke University.
+Prior to his current private practice in Arlington, Massachusetts, Dr. Hersh completed two specialized post-doctoral training experiences through Children’s Hospital Boston/Harvard Medical School and Boston University’s Center for Anxiety and Related Disorders.
 He completed his clinical internship in Psychology at Children’s Hospital Boston/Harvard Medical School.
 Most recently he has held an affiliation with Children’s Hospital Boston/Harvard Medical School in Department of Psychiatry.

 Approach to Therapy and Areas of Expertise